tytydraco/yessleep/out/I_accidentally_created_artificial_intelligence_in_my_Minecraft_world.md

 Building the brain took longer than I could have imagined.
 It began slowly as a program itself, millions of blocks compressed into various forms until it could process simple commands.
 I couldn't get it to look like a human brain so I filled out the edges with arbitrary blocks until it resembled a cube.

 Then inside that brain I started coding typical commands for A.I. movement, they could now distinguish actions between preferred environments.
 Giving them free-will and downloading the English lexicon inside of them, with a preference of sentences and phrase structuring according to their experiences.
-That one really took it out of me, but somehow I managed it.

 And after more then a year on the project, I was finally ready to see it in all of its glory.